 - Water: Known as Aquaphobia, the fear of water is actually fairly common.
 The severity of this fear varies depending on the person.
 Some people are afraid of deep water and strong waves, and others fear swimming pools and bathtubs.
 Some people are afraid of entering water and others can’t even bear to look at large bodies of water.

 - Heights: Known as Acrophobia, the fear of heights can leave one helpless and agitated if they find themselves up too high.
 They will not be able to get themselves down safely.

 - Cooking: Known as Megeirocophobia, the fear of cooking leaves individuals feeling anxious, uncomfortable and with a strong dislike of anything that involves cooking.

-- Driving: There is no official name for this fear, but the fear of driving is comparable to hodophobia—the fear of traveling.
+- Driving: There’s no official name for this fear, but the fear of driving is comparable to hodophobia—the fear of traveling.
 People who fear driving can experience trembling, accelerated pulse, sweating, loss of reality and thoughts while they’re driving.

-- Elevators: There is also no official name for this fear, but the fear of elevators can be associated closely with claustrophobia and agoraphobia.
+- Elevators: There’s also no official name for this fear, but the fear of elevators can be associated closely with claustrophobia and agoraphobia.

 How Can They Be Treated?

 Therapy is one of the top treatments used for phobias and recommended by doctors.